Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 Because abalone has so much iodine in such a small amount, it is a great way to get more of this very important nutrient in your diet.

-11. Abalone May Aid Circulation
+11. Aids Circulation

 Recent research suggests that consuming abalone may improve circulation in the body.